gaultier/blog/sha.md

   Range (min … max):   276.1 ms … 294.3 ms    10 runs
 ```

+That's **~ 1.8 Gib/s**.

 Unsurprisingly, when inspecting the generated assembly code for the SIMD-less version, the auto-vectorization is *very* limited and does not use the SHA extension (compilers are smart, but not *that* smart).

 As such, it's still very impressive that it reaches such a high performance.
 My guess is that the compiler does a good job at analyzing data dependencies and reordering statements to maximize utilization.
+Also, SHA1 does a lot of bit rotation, and the compiler makes heavy use of the `ror` and `shr` instructions to do just that instead of doing multiple naive bit operations in the un-optimized code.

 The version using the SHA extension performs very well, be it in debug + Address Sanitizer mode, or release mode.

+Also, in both versions, as the SHA code gots much faster, we start to see on the CPU profile `mmap` show up, as confirmed by the `system time` part becoming a fifth of the whole runtime.

+That means that we are starting to be limited by I/O. Which is good!

 ## SHA using OpenSSL

 The whole point of this article is to do SHA computations from scratch and avoid dependencies.
-Let's see how OpenSSL fares out of curiosity.
-It is the stock`libcrypto` (OpenSSL ships two libraries, `libcrypto` and `libssl`) found on my system, assumably compiled in release mode:
+Let's see how OpenSSL (in this case, [aws-lc](https://github.com/aws/aws-lc) but I don't believe they change that part at all) fares out of curiosity.

 ```sh
  $ hyperfine --warmup 3 './a.out ./NetBSD-9.4-amd64.iso ~/Downloads/NetBSD-9.4-amd64.iso.torrent'